alexandremendoncaalvaro/webcam-ip/README.md

 ## Build

-From this project root path:
+From this project's root path:

 ```bash
 mkdir build